 Solution 1: Improving the environmental conditions

-In August Philip Haile and Piers Sadler were invited to visit the vaults, assess the situation and provide recommendations.
+In August Piers Sadler was invited to visit the vaults, assess the situation and provide recommendations.
 Thermal Imaging and temperature logging were subsequently carried out.
 In addition mushroom expert Adrian Ogden from Leeds visited to provide further advice.